matushorvath/xzintbit/doc/Language.md

 1001,8,0,7,1101,42,0,0,13
 ```

 This is the pattern used to dereference pointers.
-The value of the symbol `tmp` is the memory address `3` bytes forward.
+Value of the `tmp` symbol is the memory address 3 bytes forward.
 In other words, it points to the 3ʳᵈ parameter of the following instruction.

 Let's say the value stored at address `ptr` is 13, and we want to set the value at address 13 to 42.
-If we used C, we want to do this:
+If we used C, this is what we want to do:

 ```c
 int *ptr = 13;